The Law of Above Down - Inside Out

 Dreaming Your World into Being

 While we are imagining playing in the end result, our liver is busy drawing up the plans that make it happen.
 Our gallbladder provides good judgments to give the liver’s plans integrity, then it makes all the necessary decisions.
 Our lungs breathe in inspiration and all the courage needed to pull it off.
-Our large intestine gets rid of stuff we no longer need to make room for the transformation and change that solidifies our vision.
+Our large intestine lets go of stuff we no longer need to make room for the transformation and change that solidifies our vision.
 Our stomach ripens our thoughts and plans until they are complete.
 Our spleen helps us develop clear boundaries and to know when is enough.
 Feeling all the feelings that come up directly connects us with the awesome power of our spirit and soul.
 That’s the way to do it.

 Then ask yourself why this is important to you with questions like: Why do I want it?
 Why is it important that this happens?
 What are my motives?
 Why does it even need to be?
 Why is it me that needs to do it?